janus-idp/backstage-showcase/e2e-tests/CI.md

     - **`rhdh-os-1`** (currently OCP 4.14)
     - **`rhdh-os-2`** (currently OCP 4.15)
   - **Testing Strategy:**
-    - PR tests and nightly tests run on `rhdh-pr-os`.
+    - PR tests and nightly tests run on `rhdh-pr-os`, covering both RBAC and non-RBAC instances.
-    - Additional nightly tests for the main branch run on `rhdh-os-1` and `rhdh-os-2` to validate against different OCP versions.
+    - Additional nightly tests for the main branch run on `rhdh-os-1` and `rhdh-os-2` to validate against different OCP versions, including both RBAC and non-RBAC configurations.
   - **Notes:** Clusters are regularly upgraded to the latest supported OCP versions.

 ## Configuration and Installation of Testing Environments